EfthimiosVlahos/SmartLift-Analysis-Project/README.md

 Digital personal trainers might soon be a reality, with advancements in context-aware applications.
 While there have been significant strides towards this future, there remains a vital component yet unaddressed: tracking workouts effectively and ensuring safety and progress.

-This project is centered around this very aspect: exploring possibilities within the strength training domain by leveraging wristband accelerometer and gyroscope data.
-This data, collected during free weight workouts from five participants, serves as the foundation.
-The overarching goal?
-Build models akin to human personal trainers that can track exercises, count repetitions, and detect improper form.
+Inspired by Dave Ebbelaar and his classmates, this project sets its sight on a niche yet profound aspect of fitness technology.
+By tapping into the potential of the strength training arena and leveraging wristband accelerometer and gyroscope data, the foundation is formed.
+This pivotal data, amassed during free weight workouts from five distinct participants, offers invaluable insights.
+The paramount ambition of this endeavor?
+To architect models that emulate the precision and expertise of human personal trainers—models adept at tracking exercises, enumerating repetitions, and discerning improper form.
+Interested in delving deeper?
+Explore the [dataset](https://github.com/EfthimiosVlahos/SmartLift-Analysis-Project/tree/main/data/raw) to uncover the nuances of our approach.

 ---